Macular Pucker

 Vision loss from a macular pucker can vary from no loss to severe loss, although severe vision loss is uncommon.

 For most people, vision remains stable and does not get progressively worse.
-Usually macular pucker affects one eye, although it may affect the other eye later.
+Usually this macular condition affects one eye, although it may affect the other eye later.

 detached retina and